mw201608/NetWeaver/README.md

 ### Example 1: curcular track plot
 ![Module ranking](ex1.circular.png)

-The above figure is generated from a real data analysis of featuring coexpression network modules.
-The number in the out-most ring shows the module id 1-50.
+The above figure is generated from a real data analysis featuring coexpression network modules.
+The numbers in the out-most ring show the module id 1-50.
 The barplot in track #1 shows the module ranking score.
 The heat-map in track #2-5 shows module-trait correlation.
 The heat-map in the remaining tracks #6-29 show the P value significance of enrichment for various gene signatures.
 Detailed description about the data and sample code is available from `vignette("netweaver")` or `?Modules`.